 Acquisition in 2006

-Maxtor Corporation was an American manufacturer of hard disk drives, founded in 1982 by James McCoy, Jack Swartz, and Raymond Niedzwiecki.
-The company specialized in supplying hard disk drives for various applications, including desktop, enterprise, and consumer electronics.
-Maxtor focused on disk capacity over speed, particularly in the desktop market.
-In 2006, Maxtor was acquired by Seagate Technology and now operates as a subsidiary of Seagate, which is a prominent provider of hard drives and storage solutions.
+Maxtor Corporation was an American manufacturer of hard disk drives, established in 1982 by James McCoy, Jack Swartz, and Raymond Niedzwiecki.
+The company focused on providing storage solutions for both desktop and server markets, emphasizing disk capacity over speed in its desktop offerings.
+Maxtor catered to a wide range of applications, supplying hard disk drives for enterprise, consumer electronics, and desktop uses.
+In 2006, the company was acquired by Seagate Technology and now operates as a subsidiary, contributing to Seagate's status as a leading provider of hard drives and storage solutions.

 ActionFront Data Recovery